Zonayed Saki

 | Education | University of Dhaka |

 Saki was born in Charlahaniya village of Banchharampur Upazila in Brahmanbaria.
-He was born to the Fazlur Rahman and Masuda Khanam.
+He was born to Fazlur Rahman and Masuda Khanam.
 In 1991, he enrolled in the Department of Statistics at the University of Dhaka.
-During his university years, he became actively involved in student politics and social movements.
-He participated in the anti-autocracy mass uprising of 1990 and, in the post-movement period, began working actively with the Student Federation of Bangladesh.
+During his university years, he became involved in student politics and social movements.
+He participated in the anti-autocracy mass uprising of 1990 and, in the post-movement period, began working with the Student Federation of Bangladesh.
 In 1998, he was elected President of the central committee of the Student Federation of Bangladesh.

 Saki took part in major student movements were organized at the University of Dhaka, including protests against increased tuition and fees in 1998, JU Anti-Rape Movement in 1999, anti-imperialist demonstrations surrounding the visit of U.S. President Bill Clinton to Bangladesh, and movements for the protection of national resources.
 In 2000, following the sixth central council of the Bangladesh Chhatra Federation, Saki formally withdrew from student politics.[6]